Sha95544/Business-Intelligence-Analytics-for-a-product-based-startup/README.md

 # Business Intelligence (BI) Analytics for a product based startup
 ## Project Overview
 Throughout this project, I will be acting as the member of the analytics team for a product based startup, solving a wide range of real world buisness problems in collaboration with various stakeholders at the firm.

+## Background
+The business in question here is a product based company offering **'basic'** and **'expert'** level subscriptions to a diverse clientale.
+For the scope of this project, the company's data is avaialable till the end of the year 2022.
+This data will be used to make decisions for 2023 and onwards.
+In other words, the project simulates all the analytical tasks taking place during the year 2023.

 ## Project Toolkit
 The entire analysis for the project was done using SQL within MySQL.
 A wide range of SQL functionalities were explored over the course of the project such as:
 * INNER JOINS and SELF JOINS.